cspeterson/vim-guide-intermediate/README.md

 ## Modes

 * Normal - for navigation through the document and manipulating text.
 Hit `Escape` or `Ctrl+c` to get back here.
+* Command-line - used to input Ex commands, searches, and filters.
+You hit `:` from Normal Mode to get here.
 * Insert - for typing in text.
 Some commands from Normal mode will also work here.
 You can enter insert mode in a handful of different ways from normal mode:
    * `i` to begin insert mode at current cursor location